-- Design Phase: First, the HVAC design team identifies if a given project triggers these efficiency requirements noted in Table 5.
+• Design Phase: First, the HVAC design team identifies if a given project triggers these efficiency requirements noted in Table 5.
 If the requirements apply to the building, the designer would need to calculate the weighted thermal efficiency using a straightforward calculation.
 Doing so would be a new step in the process for the design team.
-The HVAC designer would also need to complete the updated NRCC-MCH-E form.
-The plumbing designer would ensure that the new version of the NRCC-PLB-E is properly filled out and ensures that the proposed flow rate and supply water return temperature is met along with the proposed oxygen trim control levels. - Permit Application Phase: During the permit application phase, the project team would submit design documents that include the individual boiler/water heater specifications, weighted thermal efficiencies for all equipment noted in Table 5, boiler flow rates and temperatures, and oxygen combustion control specifications.
+The HVAC designer or energy consultant would also need to complete the updated NRCC-MCH-E form and NRCC-PRC-E for any impacted process boilers.
+The plumbing designer or energy consultant would ensure that the new version of the NRCC-PLB-E is properly filled out and ensures that the

+- proposed flow rate and supply water return temperature is met along with the proposed oxygen trim control levels. - Permit Application Phase: During the permit application phase, the project team would submit design documents that include the individual boiler/water heater specifications, weighted thermal efficiencies for all equipment noted in Table 5, boiler flow rates and temperatures, and oxygen combustion control specifications.
 Specifications for the thermal efficiency for boilers and water heaters along flow rate and return water temperatures is a new metric to include in permit applications that must be noted by project teams.
 NRCC-MCH-E and NRCC-PLB-E would need to be updated to adhere to these new changes.
 The plans examiner would need to understand the code updates as well as the relevant exceptions to the change. - Construction Phase: During the construction phase, the general contractor needs to be aware of the new weighted thermal efficiency metric to ensure that the equipment installed meets the updated code changes.
 This weighted thermal efficiency metric would be an average of each individual boiler and water heaters thermal efficiency weighted by heat input.
 Additionally, contractors must ensure that equipment is installed in accordance to compliance documents.
 Proper installation should be documented by the project team.
-The installers would need to ensure that all applicable nonresidential certificates of installation and acceptance, including NRCI-MCH-01, NRCI-PLB-01, and NRCI-PRC-01, are completed properly to meet the updated requirements. - Inspection Phase: The boiler or hot water system installers would need to accurately complete the Certificates of Acceptance documents NRCA- MCH-09 and NRCA-MCH-017.
+The installers would need to ensure that all applicable nonresidential certificates of installation and acceptance, including NRCI-MCH-01, NRCI-PLB-01, and NRCI-PRC-01, are completed properly to meet the updated requirements.
+No new NRCI or NRCA forms would need to be created. - Inspection Phase: The boiler or hot water system installers would need to accurately complete the Certificates of Acceptance documents NRCA- MCH-09 and NRCA-MCH-017.
 Lastly, the installing agent would need to complete the Certificate of Installation NRCI-MCH-01-E. These three forms would be provided to the building inspector to verify compliance.
 The building inspector would verify that the NRCC, NRCA, and NRCI are consistent with what is installed and would issue a certificate of occupancy.